-Termination from employment is the involuntary termination of employment of an employee by the Institution.
+Termination from employment is the involuntary separation of employment of an employee by the Institution.

-IV.
-PROCEDURES FOR IMPOSING AND APPEALING CERTAIN DISCIPLINE
+V. PROCEDURES FOR IMPOSING AND APPEALING CERTAIN DISCIPLINE

-The following procedure is applicable to misconduct and unsatisfactory work performance of an employee that results in a decision to impose a disciplinary penalty of suspension without pay, demotion, or termination from employment.
+The following procedure is applicable to conduct violations, allegations of misconduct, and unsatisfactory work performance of an employee resulting in a decision to impose a disciplinary penalty of suspension without pay or demotion.
 This procedure does not apply to:

-- 1. Suspension with pay pending the investigation of allegations relating to an employee; otherwise known as administrative leave with pay; - 2. non-disciplinary demotion or termination resulting from reorganization, reduction in force or financial exigency; - 3. dismissal of an employee during the initial 180 day period of employment; otherwise known as probationary dismissal; or - 4. decisions or actions that are subject to review pursuant to procedures provided by other approved policies or procedures of The University of Texas System, its institutions, the Office of the Director of Police, or the Institution's Police Department.
+- 1. Administrative Leave with pay pending the investigation of allegations relating to an employee; - 2. non-disciplinary demotion or termination resulting from reorganization, reduction in force or financial exigency; - 3. dismissal of an employee during the initial 180-day period of employment; otherwise known as probationary dismissal; or - 4. decisions or actions that are subject to review pursuant to procedures provided by other approved policies or procedures of The University of Texas System, its institutions, the Office of the Director of Police, or the Institution's Police Department.
 (Example: Decisions or actions resulting in a verbal reprimand, written reprimand or disciplinary probation are reviewable pursuant to procedures provided in UTS Employee Grievance Process Policy number 205).